skim131/BASK-Documentation/Chapter 2.md

 Add Amazon cloud to “Test” environment
 --------------------------------------
-To set connect your Amazon cloud account to your own environment, press "Set a cloud account" from the "Environments" tab.
+To connect your Amazon cloud account to your own environment, press "Set a cloud account" from the opened "Environments" tab.
 Choose previously created cloud account name.

 ![Set cloud](/Images/Test add cloud.png)